Hispanic Mexican Low Taper Fade

 Textured Crop with High Fade

-Combines faded sides with a choppy, layered top for a trendy yet professional look.
-Works best with thick or wavy hair.
+Combines faded sides with a choppy, layered top for a trendy and professional look.
+This haircut is a good choice for those people who have thick or wavy hair.

 Textured Crop with High Fade